 - Even Stevens: While the parents had to leave the house for a bit, Louis uses the opportunity to use the house as a hotel as a fund-raiser for a ski trip.
 Louis (and eventually Ren, as soon as she finds out and ends up allowing it to happen due to a boy at the house) eventually ended up having to get the guests to leave early due to the parents coming home early (When the parents called to check up on Louis, one of the guests answered and, mistaking "Louis" for her husband rather than the guy actually running the hotel, responded that Louis broke his back [Beans had injured the other Louis earlier due to using boots to massage his back], and the woman mistook her for a woman that Louis may have actually been seeing while still married to her.).
 They would have gotten away with it, had one of the guests also not also happen to be one of San Francisco's news anchors and more importantly reported on the "hotel" on the news the next morning with the parents watching.

-- In Fear the Walking Dead, the neighbor tried to get home to his wife early when things started getting weird but couldn't get a flight.
+- In Fear the Walking Dead, the neighbor tried to get home to his wife early when things started getting weird but he couldn't get a flight.
 He instead got a rental car and drove into Los Angeles without a hitch because everyone was at that point trying to get out.
 His unfortunate surprise was nearly getting bitten by his newly zombified wife — and then saved by the military blowing her head off before she could.

 - Hardcastle and McCormick: While Judge Hardcastle is out of town, his live-in parolee/sidekick Mark McCormick hosts a poker game that gets severely out of hand.
 When Mark has to leave to pick the Judge up from the airport (he got back unexpectedly early), they come back to find that nearly everything in the house has been stolen.
 Even the furniture.
 Can't Get Away with Nuthin' with a vengeance.